Michael4170/PVEF-Core/Mission-Making.md

 ### Layers

 Organise by **system**, not per base.
-PVEF Arland's seven layers are listed in §1b, and copying that structure is the easiest way to get it right.
+PVEF Arland's seven layers are listed above, and copying that structure is the easiest way to get it right.
 You can toggle a whole subsystem while editing, and related entities stay together.

 ---